greim/await.js/README.md

 ## How does it work?

+An await promise represents a set of empty slots that need to be filled.
+A promise can be in one of three states: *unresolved*, *kept* or *failed*.
+Sometimes it's useful to think in terms of it being unresolved or resolved, where resolved means either kept or failed.

-An await promise starts out as a set of empty slots that need to be filled.
-As soon as each individual slot has been fulfilled, the promise enters the *kept* state.
-It doesn't matter how long or in what order the slots are filled, or whether they're fulfilled serially or in parallel.
-If something goes wrong during fulfillment, the promise enters the *failed* state.
-The promise cannot enter the failed state if it has already entered the kept state or vice versa.
+A promise starts out in an unresolved state.
+As soon as each individual slot has been filled, the promise enters the kept state.
+It doesn't matter how long it takes or in what order the're filled, or whether it's done serially or in parallel.

+If something goes wrong during fulfillment, the promise enters the failed state.
+The promise can't enter the failed state if it has already entered the kept state, or vice versa.
 Once in either a kept or failed state, a promise will never switch to any other state.

 ## Creating promises

-You create a promise by calling the `await()` function, and passing a series of strings; one for each slot you expect to be fulfilled.
+You create a promise by calling the `await()` function, and passing a series of strings; one for each slot you expect to be filled.

 ```javascript
 var prom = await('foo','bar','baz')
 ```

-## Consuming promises
+## Using promises

-There are two ways to do this, the event handlers or the `then()` method.
+You use promises in two ways: the event handlers or the `then()` method.

 ### The event handlers

-An await promise has `onkeep()`, `onresolve()` and `onfail()` methods that accept callbacks.
-If a promise is in an unresolved state, callbacks are stored for later execution.
-Once it enters either a kept or a failed state, relevant callbacks are executed in the order they were added.
-These methods can be called any number of times, in any order.
-If called after the promise has entered the kept or failed state, callbacks are executed immediately.
-Callbacks are always executed after the method returns.
-Because of this, code is effectively decoupled from the state of the promise.
-For example, a promise instance can be retained and used repeatedly to access the same information forever.
+An await promise has `onkeep(cb)`, `onresolve(cb)` and `onfail(cb)` methods that accept callbacks.
+These methods can be called any number of times, at any time, in any order.

+These methods can be called whether the promise is resolved or unresolved.
+If called before resolve, callbacks are stored for later execution.
+If called after resolve, callbacks are executed immediately.

+An important aspect of promises is that, whether or not a promise is resolved, your callback is always executed *after* the method returns.
+This means that the semantics of your program don't change based on the state of a promise at any given moment.
+That is, your code is effectively decoupled from the state of a promise, and you can always rely on it being an asynchronous operation.

 ```javascript
 promise.onkeep(function(got){